Debt-to-Income Ratio

 • Gross monthly income of $4,500 x .41 = $1,845 can be applied to recurring debt plus housing expenses

-If you'd like to run your own numbers, we offer a Loan Pre-Qualifying Calculator.
+If you want to run your own numbers, please use this Loan Qualifying Calculator.

 Guidelines Only

-Remember these ratios are just guidelines.
-We will be thrilled to help you pre-qualify to help you determine how much you can afford.
+Remember these are just guidelines.
+We will be thrilled to help you pre-qualify to help you figure out how large a mortgage loan you can afford.

 America's Money Source